microsoftgraph/group-membership-management-tenant/README.md

     Go to your `<SolutionAbbreviation>`-prereqs-`<EnvironmentAbbreviation>` keyvault > Click on 'Access policies' > Click on Create > Select Get, List, and Set secrets permissions and then add your `<SolutionAbbreviation>`-serviceconnection-`<EnvironmentAbbreviation>` as the principal.

-5. For testing purposes, "`<SolutionAbbreviation>`-serviceconnection-`<EnvironmentAbbreviation>`" must be assigned the 'Owner' role in your data resource group to successfully run the pipeline.
-Please note that this is for testing only and is not recommended for production use.
-In a production environment or when operating as a company, it is advised to define a custom role that aligns with the principle of least privilege for enhanced security.
-This custom role should only provide the minimum permissions necessary for the pipeline to function correctly, thereby minimizing potential security risks.
+5. In addition to the Contributor role, the service connection needs addional actions no included in the Contributor role.
+To grant these permissions, follow the steps:
+   From your `PowerShell 7.x` command prompt navigate to the `Scripts` folder of your `Public` repo, run these commands:

+        1. . ./Set-CustomRole.ps1
+        2. Set-CustomRole -SolutionAbbreviation "<SolutionAbbreviation>"  `
+                          -EnvironmentAbbreviation "<EnvironmentAbbreviation>" `
+                          -Verbose

+    The script will create a custom role named "GMM Custom Role" and assign it to the service principal.
+This role has the following permissions:
+    - Microsoft.Authorization/locks/*

 ## Setup the Notifier